-The Guaranteed Certificates may not be offered or sold directly or indirectly within the borders of the People's Republic of China ("PRC" which, for such purposes, does not include the Hong Kong or Macau Special Administrative Regions or Taiwan).
-The offering material or information contained herein relating to the Guaranteed Certificates, which has not been and will not be submitted to or approved/verified by or registered with any relevant governmental authorities in the PRC (including but not limited to the China Securities Regulatory Commission), may not be supplied to the public in the PRC or used in connection with any offer for the subscription or sale of the Guaranteed Certificates in the PRC.
+The Guaranteed Certificates may not be offered or sold directly or indirectly within the People's Republic of China ("PRC" which, for such purposes, does not include the Hong Kong or Macau Special Administrative Regions or Taiwan).
+The offering material or information contained herein relating to the Guaranteed Certificates, which has not been and will not be submitted to or approved/verified by or registered with any relevant governmental authorities in the PRC (including but not limited to the China Securities Regulatory Commission ("CSRC")), may not be supplied to the public in the PRC or used in connection with any offer for the subscription or sale of the Guaranteed Certificates in the PRC.
 The offering material or information contained herein relating to the Guaranteed Certificates does not constitute an offer to sell or the solicitation of an offer to buy any securities in the PRC.
-The Guaranteed Certificates may only be offered or sold to PRC investors that are authorized to engage in the purchase of Guaranteed Certificates of the type being offered or sold, including but not limited to those that are authorized to engage in the purchase and sale of foreign exchange for themselves and on behalf of their customers and/or the purchase and sale of government bonds or financial bonds and/or the purchase and sale of debt securities denominated in foreign currency other than stocks.
-PRC investors are responsible for obtaining all relevant approvals/licences, verification and/or registrations themselves from relevant governmental authorities (including but not limited to the China Securities Regulatory Commission, the State Administration of Foreign Exchange and/or the China Banking Regulatory Commission), and complying with all relevant PRC regulations, including, but not limited to, all relevant foreign exchange regulations and/or foreign investment regulations.
+The Guaranteed Certificates of the type being offered or sold, including but not limited to those that are authorized to engage in the purchase and sale of foreign exchange for themselves and on behalf of their customers and/or the purchase and sale of government bonds or financial bonds and/or the purchase and sale of debt securities denominated in foreign currency other than stocks.
+PRC investors are responsible for informing themselves about and observing all legal and regulatory restrictions, obtaining all relevant approvals/licences, verification and/or registrations themselves from relevant governmental authorities (including but not limited to the People's Bank of China, CSRC, the State Administration of Foreign Exchange, the China Banking and Insurance Regulatory Commission and other regulatory bodies), and complying with all relevant PRC regulations, including, but not limited to, all relevant foreign exchange regulations and/or foreign investment regulations.